rdlauer/articles/blues/triangulation/triangulation.md

 }
 ```

-The next time the Notecard establishes a new session with Notehub, the accumulated cell tower information will be uploaded and processed.
-The location data in every event will then be based on a triangulation of **all the cell towers** the Notecard is able to see and will appear in the `tri_*` parameters, like so:
+The next time the Notecard establishes a *new session* with Notehub, information about every *visible* cell tower will be uploaded and processed.
+A new set of location data will appear in every Notehub event, prepended with `tri_`, like so:

 ```
 "tri_when": 1656011112,